 The Eternal View

+The cemeteries, situated on a hill, command a sweeping view of heavy industry - the landscape below is dominated by warehouses and tractor trailers.
+St. Louis' wealthiest families are not interned adjacent to this industrial landscape but these cemeteries are also located among some of the most economically blighted neighborhoods I've ever visited.
 While one looks out over the vast landscape of trees, warehouses, electrical lines, and tractor trailers one notices something puzzling about the environment.
 HARK!
 What is the divine sweet smell that wafts through the air as one wanders about, admiring mausoleums and obelisks?
 It is not the sweet smell of death but rather the sweet smell of Wonder Bread and Hostess Twinkies!

 At some point when I was a child, I was lucky enough to visit Interstate Bakeries Corporation factory and have been forever mesmerized by the incredible scents that emanate from the industrial complex.
 The whirring machinery and conveyors, which send loaves of perfect, factory-made white bread flying by at various stages of production, made an indelible impression on my 6 year old self.
 This was the equivalent of visiting Willie Wonka's Chocolate Factory if only he had chosen yeast and flour over high fructose corn syrup.
 The scents of these industrially produced baked goods are so strong that a stiff wind carries them miles away.
 Heaven!